ReVanced/revanced-branding/README.md

 > [!IMPORTANT]
 > No letter except R and V in "ReVanced" should be capitalized.

-## 🔤 ReVanced tagline

-The following taglines should be used whenever a slogan, summary, or short description of ReVanced is required:

-- Continuing the legacy of Vanced
-- Continuing the legacy of Vanced at [revanced.app](https://revanced.app)

-> [!NOTE]
-> The tagline may end with punctuation when necessary.

 ## 🖼️ ReVanced logo

 ### 🚩 The basics